0xflux/Rust-Hells-Gate/Readme.md

 ## Inline Hooking:

-I have written a blog post about this technique, as inspired by many devs in this space, but none more than Cr0w [website](https://www.crow.rip/crows-nest), [Twitter](https://x.com/cr0ww_), [here](https://fluxsec.red/dll-injection-edr-evasion-1). <3 big love if you read this.
+I have previously written a [blog post about this technique (in C++)](https://fluxsec.red/dll-injection-edr-evasion-1), as inspired by many devs in this space, but none more than
+Cr0w [website](https://www.crow.rip/crows-nest),
+[Twitter](https://x.com/cr0ww_),
+[here](https://fluxsec.red/dll-injection-edr-evasion-1). <3 big love if you read this.